Probation Violation Lawyers serving Las Vegas, Nevada

 Violating your probation could earn you many potentially detrimental consequences that could have lasting negative effects on your life.
 Violating your probation can lead to many issues due to the strict conditions that go along with any violation, big or small.
 In some cases, the violator might be sentenced to serve out their original sentence.
 Unfortunately, violating probation is an easy thing to do, because the conditions of the probation are so strict and must be followed exactly.

-The conditions of a probation will be based on what the Judge seems fit and what type of offense was committed, but the most common probation conditions are:
+The conditions of a probation will be based on what the Judge seems fit and what type of offense was committed.

 - Reporting to a probation officer on a regular basis

 - A ban of drugs or alcohol, this is not with all cases

 - Drug testing that is either done randomly or on a regular basis

 - Unable to be in possession of any type of weapon

 - Must cooperate with probation officer at all times

 - Your probation officer is allowed to conduct searches of vehicle, person, or house at any time they please